apollo-elements/apollo-elements/docs/api/core/helpers/decorators.md

      Thank you for your interest in Apollo Elements 😁
 ------------------------------------------------------------------------------------------ -->

-# Core >> Helpers >> Decorators || 50

 Decorators for Apollo Elements.
 Used internally to reflect properties from controllers to their elements.
 Normally you shouldn't need to import these directly.

 ```ts
 import { controlled } from '@apollo-elements/core/decorators';